jrtoriaga/url-shortener/README.md

 A simple React + Vite web app to shorten long URLs using the Bitly API.
 Deployed with Netlify Functions.

 ## ✨ Features
 - Shorten long URLs quickly
 - Powered by Bitly API
 - Netlify serverless functions for backend logic

+## ⚠️ Info
+The deployed Netlify web app of this code is currently paused.

 ## 🚀 Installation
 ```bash